fedosejev/front-end-course/week-02/day-01/README.md

 > The containing block for any other element box is determined by the value of the `position` property for that element.

+> If the value of the position property is `static` (the default) or `relative`, the containing block is formed by the edge of the content box of the nearest ancestor element whose `display` property value is one of:

+block
+inline-block
+list-item
+run-in (only in a block formatting context; see Formatting Concepts) table table-cell

 Learn more about containing block: http://reference.sitepoint.com/css/containingblock